GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     *Anti-aliasing* in this context means that the rendering tries to avoid *aliasing*, for example, sampling only the blacks in a black-and-white hachure.
-It does so by first oversampling the image and then using “gray-shades” when a target pixel is only partially white or black.
+It does so by first oversampling the image and then using "gray-shades" when a target pixel is only partially white or black.

     Clearly, this can lead to some unwanted results.
 First, all edges